Home Tutorials Training Consulting Books Company Contact us

 1.2.2.
 ELEMENT event tag

-The ELEMENT event tag in general is the model element, which is concerned in the event.
+The ELEMENT event tag generally refers to the model element that is associated with the event.

 1.2.3.
 NEW_VALUE and OLD_VALUE event tags

-In the old Eclipse 3.x days, you would have registered an IPerspectiveListener for the WorkbenchWindow and implement the perspectiveChanged(…) method.
-But in Eclipse 4 you’d rather have to think in a DOM(Document Object Model) manner, where <ELEMENT ATTNAME="NEW_VALUE"> are manipulated and fired within events.
+In Eclipse 3.x, you would have registered an IPerspectiveListener for the WorkbenchWindow and implemented the perspectiveChanged(…) method.
+In Eclipse 4, you think in a DOM (Document Object Model) manner, where <ELEMENT ATTNAME="NEW_VALUE"> is manipulated and fired within events.

-A example for using the values of an attribute in the model is a listener for a perspective change.
+An example of using the values of an attribute in the model is a listener for a perspective change.

 @Inject